5 Amazing Health Benefits of Himalayan Salt Lamps

 But when all is said and done, it’s a great item to have in your home.
 The key however is to have multiple lamps placed throughout your room because that’s when you get the most benefits from them.

-So now that you know about the health benefits of salt lamps, we hope you’re encouraged to try one for yourself.
-If you still have questions, leave one in the comments below or visit our FAQ where we tackle many of the most common questions we get asked about salt lamps.
+If you have questions, comments or experiences to share leave them in the comments below or visit our FAQ where we tackle many of the most common questions we get asked about salt lamps.